The MGA With An Attitude

 WING MIRRORS, Lucas Single Bolt Style - AT-103A

 Lucas single bolt mirror, face This is one of the most common wing mirrors used on British cars in the 50s and 60s, and they are still available today as reasonably nice reproductions, including new rubber mounting grommets.
 This mirror mounts with a single bottom stud, a large flat washer, lockwasher, hex nut, and the rubber grommet on top to protect the paint on the fender.
-Some day the soft rubber grommets may be available in a better material that may not split so easily in use (wishful thinking).
+Some day the soft rubber grommets may be available in a better material that may not split so easily in use.

 Lucas single bolt mirror, back